 - and/or a resident since January 1, 2017

 - fluent in spoken and written English

-Basque Internships are full-time, either 4 or 5 days per week, and include participation in the Museum Culture Seminar Program.
+Basque Internships are full-time, 4 days per week, and include participation in the Museum Culture Seminar Program.

 The Museum Culture Seminar Program supplements the Internship Program by incorporating site visits to other New York arts and cultural institutions.
 Discussion with a wide array of arts and museum professionals, including Guggenheim staff, is facilitated.
 A field trip outside of New York City is planned for the end of each internship period.

 Two interns will be placed per cycle.
 Candidates may apply to both periods.

 Application deadline for both periods: December 21, 2018

 Each intern will receive funding of USD 3,500 at the beginning of the internship.
 In case the complete period is not fulfilled, the abovementioned amount shall be proportionally refunded.

 The Solomon R. Guggenheim Foundation is designated by the U.S. Department of State as a J-1 Trainee Program sponsor, and will assist each eligible Basque Intern with applying for a maximum three-month, non-extendable and non-transferable J-1 Trainee visa.
 Interns will be responsible for the SEVIS fee, visa application processing fee, and any visa issuance fees that may be incurred.
 Interns will also be responsible for their own health insurance.